awsdocs/nice-dcv-admin-guide/doc_source/index.md

-# NICE Desktop Cloud Visualization Administrator Guide
+# NICE DCV Administrator Guide

 -----
 *****Copyright &copy; 2019 Amazon Web Services, Inc. and/or its affiliates.
 All rights reserved.*****